-The Firm may receive without cost from the Custodians computer software and related systems support, which allow the Firm to better monitor client accounts maintained at Custodian.
+The Firm may receive, without cost, computer software and related systems support from the Custodian, which will allow the Firm to better monitor client accounts maintained at the Custodian.
 The Firm may receive the software and related support without cost because the Firm renders investment management services to clients that maintain assets at Custodian.
 The software and support are not provided in connection with securities transactions of clients (i.e., not "soft dollars").
 The software and related systems support may benefit the Firm, but not its clients directly.
 In fulfilling its duties to its clients, the Firm endeavors at all times to put the interests of its clients first.
 Clients should be aware, however, that the Firm's receipt of economic benefits from a broker/dealer creates a conflict of interest since these benefits may influence the Firm's choice of broker/dealer over another that does not furnish similar software, systems support, or services.